kellyluo25/recollectives/_posts/2022-11-06-crowning-glories.md

 <br />

-and what is duty if not consecrated on a crown. passed from forefather to father to son (a daughter, if we are so lucky to make it). sire a lineage for the good of a kingdom; the throne recognizes none other than a natural born. i will have it in blood if i did not buy it in bonds.
+and what is duty if not consecrated on a crown. passed from forefather to father to son (a daughter, if we are so lucky to make it). sire a lineage for the good of a kingdom; the throne recognizes none other than a natural born. you will have it in blood if you did not buy it in bonds.

 <br />